-Eight miles of Grant’s Trail forms the backbone of the Gravois Greenway.
-It follows Gravois Creek as it meanders through portions of south St. Louis County.
-There is a .6 mile spur of the greenway that winds through Blake C. Snyder Memorial Park (formerly Clydesdale County Park) and then reconnects with the main line trail.
+This paved route follows Gravois Creek as it meanders through portions of south St. Louis County.
+A spur of the greenway winds through the rolling hills of Blake C. Snyder Memorial Park (formerly Clydesdale County Park).

-With more than 560,000 people using the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
-The project will extend the existing eight miles of Grant’s Trail (paved) from Orlando’s to the River des Peres Greenway along the I-55 right-of-way.
+With more than 500,000 people using the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
+The project will extend the existing paved route from Orlando’s to the River des Peres Greenway along the I-55 right-of-way.

 To make this connection a reality, it will require two bridges and an underpass for an estimated cost of $14 million.
 The project is being funded through a mix of federal transportation grants, $1 million private grant from the Mysun Foundation, private donations, and Great Rivers Greenway taxpayer funds.
 At the request of MoDOT, the project has been divided into two phases.